A solar panel powered future

 Sounds very depressing, so how do you get out of bed in the mornings?

 Looking on the brighter side, I am happy that I lived through the golden age.
-Throughout man’s history, he has never had it so good as at this present time, for the last two generations, from the 1940’s baby boomers to my present generation, have mostly enjoyed global peace and a life where food and heating has been plentiful.
+Throughout man’s history, he has never had it so good as at this present time, for the last two generations, from the 1940’s baby boomers to my present generation, have mostly enjoyed the global peace and a life where food and heating have been plentiful.

 We have explored the solar system and seen the universe in which we inhabit in so much detail that even Sir Isaac Newton would be jealous of me.

 No human who ever existed had it as easy as today, nor maybe those who may exist in the future.
 That’s coming from someone who grew up on a council estate in the 1970’s.
-We may never build star ships, but building a better future is still possible if we make it so.
+We may never build starships, but building a better future is still possible if we make it so.

 The fight for civilisation is won; the challenge of keeping it has just begun.

 "Feel the pride."Stuart Lovatt September 17, 2011